menu

 Demographics

-In terms of college education, the citizens of Lyman - Hamilton rank slightly lower than the national average.
-16.56% of adults 25 and older in Lyman - Hamilton have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Lyman - Hamilton are slightly less educated than the national average of 21.84% for the average city or town: 16.56% of adults in Lyman - Hamilton have a bachelor's degree or advanced degree

 The per capita income in Lyman - Hamilton in 2022 was $40,524, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
 This equates to an annual income of $162,096 for a family of four.
 However, Lyman - Hamilton contains both very wealthy and poor people as well.